-As the historical researcher for The Boy Who Stepped Through Time, I felt a buzz of excitement every time my phone beeped with another question from Anna.
+As the historical researcher for The Boy Who Stepped Through Time and A Message Through Time, I felt a buzz of excitement every time my phone beeped with another question from Anna.
 How could I discover the answer for her to use in the story?
-Would there be a clue hidden in an ancient painting, a poem, or a Roman rubbish tip?
+The works of many researchers guided me to clues hidden in primary sources, the traces the Romans themselves left behind: an ancient painting, or a poem, or a Roman rubbish tip!
 Here, I have written down where I hunted, and what I discovered.

 (Honorary Fellow, School of Historical and Philosophical Studies, the University of Melbourne)

 The Boy Who Stepped Through Time secrets

 A Message Through Time secrets